Lembak people: History

 Around 2000 BC, the Austronesian (proto-Malay) people who already had a high culture came to the archipelago, including to the Bengkulu area.
 They already had the ability to sail the seas with outrigger boats, knew astrology, and their livelihood was fishing and farming.
 They also made clat pots and jars, and already produced certain arts.
 Around 1000 BC came the Paleo-Mongoloid (deutro-Malay) group, who first lived mainly on the coastal areas as fishermen or traders.
 The two groups of Malays in time developed into the native tribes of Bengkulu, among others the Enggano people, the Rejang people, the Serawai people, the Bengkulu Malay people, and the Lembak people.

 Population

-The population of Lembak people is estimated at around 100,000 people (1980).
+The population of Lembak people is estimated at 100,000 people (1980).
 In Bengkulu Province, they mostly live in Talang Empat district in Central Bengkulu Regency, Kepala Curup and Padang Ulak Tanding districts in Rejang Lebong Regency, and in Gading Cempaka district in Bengkulu City.
 In South Sumatra Province, they settled in Musi Rawas Regency and Lubuklinggau City.
 The Lembak people have several sub-tribes, namely: